 The Palace of Versailles is one of the most notable France landmarks of all time.
 It was initially built as a hunting lodge(!) for King Louis XIII, but it was later expanded and turned into a palace by his son, King Louis XIV.
 The palace is famous for its opulent decoration and its grandiose scale.

 Today, the Palace of Versailles is a UNESCO World Heritage Site and a popular tourist attraction.
 Visitors can tour the palace’s many rooms and gardens or attend performances in the palace’s famous Hall of Mirrors.

 The Palace of Versailles is located around 20 kilometers west of Paris.
 It can be reached by car, train, or bus.
 The easiest way to go to the palace is by car.
 There is a large parking lot near the palace, and it’s easy to get to from the Paris motorway.

 Instead of public transportation, the palace can be reached by train or bus.
 The RER C train line runs between Paris and Versailles, and the bus lines run from the city center to the palace gates.

 The Palais des Papes is a magnificent ancient palace in Avignon, France.
-It served as the European headquarters of > Christianity during the 14th Century and was originally a fortification and papal home. > > It saw a rapid succession of popes during this time, including Benedict XII, who was elected Pope at the Palais des > Papes in 1334, and then Clement VI in 1342, followed by Innocent VI in 1352, and finally Urban V in 1362. > > 23.
-Pont du Gard
+It served as the European headquarters of Christianity during the 14th Century and was originally a fortification and papal home.

+It saw a rapid succession of popes, including Benedict XII, elected Pope at the Palais des Papes in 1334, Clement VI in 1342, Innocent VI in 1352, and finally, Urban V in 1362.

+23. Pont du Gard